docopt/docopt.net/dev/docs/index.md

 The version using `Match` provides stronger guarantees because the arity of the `Match` method will change depending on the requested options.
-For example, if the call to `WithVersion` is commented out, the code will fail to compile unless the second argument to `Match` is also removed or commented out:
+For example, if the call to `WithVersion` is commented-out, the code will fail to compile unless the second argument to `Match` is also removed or commented-out:

 ```c#
 return Docopt.CreateParser(help)